Compass Course Description: SA Upper School

 - What opportunities and challenges exist in living in an increasingly globalized world?

-But we will also spend the year reflecting more individually on questions that address your next steps after high school such as:
+But we will also spend the year reflecting more individually on questions that address your next steps after graduation such as:

 - What do you envision your personal role being in a global community?

 - How can you navigate a path to achieve your personal goals?